 An aid organization specialized in the field of disability, promoting accessible transport in its work around the world.

 HealthWrights (USA, in English)

-A fine overview of health issues and rural development is available from the HealthWrights Newsletter on this site, providing the reader with a context for addressing rural transport needs.
+A fine overview of health issues and rural development, providing the reader with a context for addressing rural transport needs.

 Institute on Independent Living (Sweden)

 A major site "promoting the self-determination of people with disabilities."

 Instituto Metropolitano de Urbanismo Taller Caracas (Venezuela, in Spanish)